A Brazilian transdisciplinary educacional organization.

 Counselor for Paz & Mente activities related to Peace Studies and Conflict Transformation

 He is the UNESCO Chairholder in Peace Studies at the University of Innsbruck in Austria and is director of the Master's Program in Peace, Development, Security and Transformation of International Conflicts at the same university.
 He is a member of the Austrian Commission of UNESCO, as well as visiting professor at the Institute of Political Science at the University of Vienna, at the Center for Peace and Development Studies at the University of Castellón, Spain and at the United Nations University for Peace city of Colón, Costa Rica.
 He spent most of the eighties in Central America.
-He was president of the Austrian section of Amnesty International between 1989 and 1991.
+He was the president of the Austrian section of Amnesty International between 1989 and 1991.
 In the 1990s, he conducted field research in Latin America and the Caribbean, India, East Africa and Southeast Asia.
 Since then, it has focused on conflict transformation and peace research.
 He was director of the European University of Peace from 1995 to 1998 and academic director of the Austrian Institute for Latin America from 1995 to 2007, before devoting full time to the development of the Innsbruck School of Peace Studies.
 He teaches in our postgraduation program almost every year.

 EVE EKMAN, PhD.